smbutterfield/ibmt17-18/_15-further-secondary-functions/b1-ex-nondomsecondary.md

 abc: true
 ---

 Secondary chords can be extended beyond the dominant function.
 Let's look at the following chorale to see this.
 Provide leadsheet symbols and a Roman numeral analysis.
-There are multiple chromatically-altered chords, some of which cannot be explained by secondary dominant or leading-tone chords.
-(Hint: There is no minor v chord in the following progression.)
+There are multiple chromatically-altered chords, some of which cannot be explained as secondary dominant or leading-tone chords.
+(There is no minor v chord in the following progression.)
+It is helpful to start with leadsheet symbols when working with chromatic harmony, because it allows you to label chords by their construction before worrying about each chord's function and relationships.

 {% capture ex1 %}X:1
 T:Non-secondary dominant functions